-Recently, coupled double quantum dot (cDQD) systems have been proposed and rapidly emerged as promising candiates for probing MBSs\,\cite{Tabatabaei2020, Sierra2019, Keller2016, Kaasbjerg2016, Sanchez2010,Xiao2024}. cDQD not only allows precise control of charge and spin states, enabling high-fidelity detection, but also offers fine-tuning through gate voltages and magnetic fields\,\cite{Dvir2023}.
-Moreover, “poor man’s Majoranas” in cDQD have been demonstrated\,\cite{LeijnseFlensberg12prb, HaafWimmerGoswami24nature}, indicating that cDQD can offer an accessible, tunable, and scalable platform for studying MBSs' behavior and non-Abelian statistics.
-Besides, the Coulomb drag effect\,\cite{Tabatabaei2020, Sierra2019, Keller2016, Kaasbjerg2016, Sanchez2010} in cDQD, a current flow through a biased QD induces a measurable drag current in an unbiased QD, even in the absence of direct charge transfer, has proven to be a powerful probe for identifying MBSs from ABSs via studying steady-state drag current\,\cite{Xiao2024}.
-Although this method is promising, more definitive evidence and a deeper physical understanding of MBS signatures, particularly beyond conventional current measurements and steady-state transport, remain essential.
+Recently, coupled double quantum dot (cDQD) systems have emerged as promising platforms for probing MBSs\,\cite{Tabatabaei2020, Sierra2019, Keller2016, Kaasbjerg2016, Sanchez2010,Xiao2024}.
+Such systems allow precise control of charge and spin states and offer flexible tunability via gate voltages and magnetic fields\,\cite{Dvir2023}.
+Moreover, “poor man’s Majoranas” in cDQD have been demonstrated\,\cite{LeijnseFlensberg12prb, HaafWimmerGoswami24nature}, highlighting their potential as an accessible, tunable, and scalable platform for studying MBSs' behavior and non-Abelian statistics.
+Besides, the Coulomb drag effect in cDQD, where a current flow through a biased dot induces a measurable drag current in an unbiased dot even in the absence of direct charge transfer, has proven to be a powerful nonlocal probe of MBSs\,\cite{Tabatabaei2020, Sierra2019, Keller2016, Kaasbjerg2016, Sanchez2010}.
+Recent work has demonstrated that steady-state drag transport can help distinguish Majorana signatures from trivial bound states\,\cite{Xiao2024}.
+Nevertheless, more definitive evidence and a deeper understanding of the underlying physics, particularly beyond conventional current measurements and steady-state transport, remain essential.